lumunge/100-days-of-code/Algorithms/GraphAlgorithms/README.md

 - It is required to keep track of visited vertices.
 - An order of exploring edges is required.

+- Approach
+    - To keep track of vertices found, assign each vertex a boolean visited(v)
+    - Keep a list of unprocessed vertices
+    - Explore edges using depth first ordering, that is follow a long path and back track when reached a dead end.

+        PSEUDOCODE:
+            Explore(v):  (adjacency list graph representation)
+                visited(v) <- true
+                for(v, w) belongs E:
+                    if not visited(w):
+                        Explore(w)

-#### Connected Compoenents.
+#### Connected Components.
--  Connected compoenents whereby v and w vertices are reachable from each other.
+- Whereby vertices v and w are reachable from each other iff there are in a connected component.
-- Proof of equivalence.
+- Proof of equivalence for reachability.
     -> v is reachable from v
     -> if v is reachable from w, w is reachable from v -> if v is reachable from u and w is reachable from v, w is reachable from u.